Weverton (footballer, born 1987): Palmeiras

 In December 2017, Weverton joined Palmeiras on a five-year deal, for a rumoured fee of R$ 2 million.
-He missed the deciding penalty kick in the 2021 Recopa Sudamericana, resulting in a win for River Plate.
+He missed the deciding penalty kick in the 2021 Recopa Sudamericana, resulting in a win for Defensa y Justicia.

-In August 2021, after winning against Santos in the quarterfinals of Copa Libertadores, Weverton overcame Marcos as the Palmeiras player with the most victories in the competition, with a total of 28 wins.
+In August 2021, after winning against São Paulo in the quarterfinals of Copa Libertadores, Weverton overcame Marcos as the Palmeiras player with the most victories in the competition, with a total of 28 wins.

+Grêmio

+On 15 January 2026, Weverton joined Grêmio on a three-year contract ending in 2028.